Subscribe to Our Newsletter

 2. In case of fire, break out that extinguisher

 What do you do if the rioters set your car on fire?
 The best thing to do here is to get away from the blazing vehicle as fast as you can.
 Cars run on petrol, and when the fire gets to the fuel tank.....
-BOOM.
-However, if you have a fire extinguisher handy and you're not under a direct threat by the rioters, you can try to put out the fire from a safe distance before the bomba arrives.
+BOOM!.
+However, if you have a fire extinguisher handy and you're not under a direct threat from the rioters, you can try to put out the fire from a safe distance before the bomba arrives.

 DO NOT attempt this if the fire has spread to the petrol tank, as it could lead to an explosion without any warning.